 Cloud computing isn’t a brand new term for the healthcare industry.
-Over the last few years, the adoption of cloud technology has been increasing at a frenetic pace and, as recent research shows, by 2022, the global market for cloud technologies in the industry is expected to grow by USD 25.54 billion during 2020-2024.
+Over the last few years, the adoption of cloud technology has been increasing at a frenetic pace.
+As recent research has shown, the global market for cloud technologies in the healthcare industry is expected to grow by USD 25.54 billion during 2020-2024.
 And the COVID-19 pandemic has only reinforced this trend.

-In this blog post, we'll analyze why cloud computing is so appealing for the medical field, and how it supports the efforts to improve patient care and reduce costs.
+In this blog post, we'll analyze why cloud computing is so appealing for the healthcare industry, and how it supports the efforts to improve patient care and reduce costs.

 Top 6 Benefits of Cloud Computing for Healthcare

-With healthcare organizations moving towards value-based care payment methods, collaboration between different doctors, departments, and even institutions are essential.
+With healthcare organizations moving towards value-based care payment methods, the collaboration between doctors, departments, and even institutions are essential.
 Medical providers can transfer data between each other through a cloud computing server, boosting cooperation for better treatment.

 5. Artificial Intelligence and Machine Learning